ankane/vue-chartkick/README.md

 ### 0.7.0

 Vue Chartkick 0.7.0 adds support for Vue 3.
-There are a number of other changes to be aware of:
+Vue 3 requires you to specify plugins for each app.

 ```javascript
 Vue.use(Chartkick.use(Chart))